Teriks/LibLSLCC/BUILD.md

 **create-binary-release.py** can be used to create a timestamped binary release zip of the library.

-The installer files and created library zip will be placed in the folder specified by **--dir**, or 'BinaryRelease' in the build directory if **--dir** is not specified.
+The installer files and created library zip will be placed in the folder specified by **--dir**, or the 'BinaryRelease' folder in the project's top level directory if **--dir** is not specified.

 You should call it with the python3 executable on *nix.